The Corporate Counsel’s guide to COVID-19

 You can view these conditions in more detail on the Tasmanian Government Department of Treasury and Finance website.

-No. Permits and licences are not required to run a trade promotion.
+No. Permits and licences are not required to run a trade promotion in Western Australia.
 You can view the conditions of running a trade promotion on the Government of Western Australia Department of Local Government, Sport and Cultural Industries website.

 Yes, but there are some exceptions.
-If the total prize pool is under the value of $3000 you do not need a permit, however, the trade promotion must meet certain conditions when you are conducting an Exempt Lottery.
+If the total prize pool is under the value of $3000 you do not need a trade promotions permit in ACT, however, the trade promotion must meet certain conditions when you are conducting an Exempt Lottery.

 You must have a permit if the promotion is advertised on a website that is hosted in ACT, or the website is not hosted in the ACT but the promotion is being advertised in the ACT in addition to the advertising on the website.
 For more information on these conditions, see the ACT Government Gambling and Racing Commission website.

 Yes.
-If your trade promotion is promoting a business or trade you must obtain a permit.
+If your trade promotion is promoting a business or trade you must obtain a permit in New South Wales.
 You can get one via the NSW Government Fair Trading website.

 Yes.
-You must apply for a licence to run a trade promotion with a prize pool over the value of $5000.
+You must apply for a licence to run a trade promotion with a prize pool over the value of $5000 in South Australia.
 If you plan to run your trade promotion using instant scratch or break open tickets, you are required to apply for a licence regardless of the value of the prize pool.
 For more information, see the South Australian Government website.

 Yes.
 Trade promotions can only be conducted in the Northern Territory by businesses or approved organisations.
 Permits are required to run a trade promotion with a prize pool over the value of $5000, however, if you are an interstate business with a permit to run that trade promotion in another state you do not need to apply for a NT local permit.
 For more information, see the Northern Territory Government website.